MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manage-your-device/EventTracing.md

 ## Use Device Portal

-Device portal can capture events in real-time, with instructions [here](https://msdn.microsoft.com/windows/uwp/debug-test-perf/device-portal).
+Device portal can capture events in real time, with instructions [here](https://msdn.microsoft.com/windows/uwp/debug-test-perf/device-portal).

 > [!NOTE]
 > This method does not produce an ETL file for further analysis, but requires minimal setup.